 - CES alone doesn’t provide information about overall satisfaction - just the ease of a particular task

 - CES feedback doesn’t help much with building segments because it refers to a very specific and subjective experience

 In any case, the place and time to use CES is to collect user feedback for a particular feature or in-app event.
 Effective survey experiences with useful results are able to catch the customer’s attention at the relevant moment.

 The Bottom Line

-Depending on what you want to achieve, each of these three user feedback surveys can be a great fit for you and your company.
+Depending on what you want to achieve, each of these three user feedback surveys can gather vital data for your Product team.

 To fully understand user motivations, opinion, experience, satisfaction and loyalty, the best bet is to incorporate a mix of these three survey types depending on the data you're missing or need more of.

 However, manually coding in-app experiences introduces time-consuming work for developers and creates technical debt.
 To easily build, test and deploy in-app microsurveys that get responses, book a Chameleon demo here.